mOHITvOHRA-IITK/v360/README.md

 # Visualthree60

 ## INTRODUCTION
-This repository has some codes for estimating human dimensions from single image.
+This repository has some codes for estimating human dimensions from multiple image.
 This repository uses the human part detection module from the repo [Self Correction for Human Parsing](https://github.com/PeikeLi/Self-Correction-Human-Parsing)